All Episodes

 They know something's not right in there.

-They had the utmost respect for it, and so did I. Those teachers were brilliant.
+They had the utmost respect for him, and so did I.

-They were not politicizing anything and they were not proselytizing and they were not indoctrinating.
+They were not politicizing anything, and they were not proselytizing, and they were not indoctrinating.

 And I'm going back to the 50s and 60s.

-Something's changed somewhere along the line, that doesn't happen now.
+Something's changed somewhere along the line.

-The motivation for what's happening to the public school system on the part of people who run it is interesting to me.
+As you brought up now, the motivation for what's happening to the public school system on the part of people who run it is interesting to me.

 Back in just a second.